-7) The building has adequate compartmentation between the refuse bin room and the communal hallway.
+6) The building has adequate compartmentation between the refuse bin room and the communal hallway.
 This is achieved through an FD30s timber fire door equipped with a self-closing device.
 The refuse bin hatch is also fitted with a timber fire door that includes smoke seals.
-These condition of these seals were inspected, and no issues were identified.
+The condition of these seals was inspected; no issues were identified.